healingdrawing/wolt-frontend-internship-2025/README.md

 Rare lags of (Live Server) vscode extension detected.
 To solve lags, reopen vscode.
 If execution `bun run dev` fails with error code, reopen vscode fixes this too.
 Development server written just as is, for dev needs only(it was not part of an assignment).

+To run tests execute `bun test` command in terminal opened in root folder.

 Developed on linux.